The Usos: Breakup and feud (2023–2024)

-Despite being disbanded, the brothers began a long-intense feud.
+After disbanding, the brothers began a long-intense feud.
 After Jey won the Undisputed Tag Team Championships with Cody Rhodes at Fastlane, they went on to retain their titles against Kevin Owens and Sami Zayn and Austin Theory and Grayson Waller on the following week's episodes of Raw and SmackDown, with the latter being known as Jey and Rhodes confronted Jimmy and Sikoa after Roman Reigns' entrance music plays in a faceoff.
 However, they lost the titles back to Bálor and Priest in a rematch on the October 16 episode of Raw thanks to interference from Jimmy and Drew McIntyre, ending their reign at 9 days.
 This, however, gave Jey the distinction of holding the SmackDown Tag Team Championship for the most cumulative days across his six reigns at 1,011 days (1,010 days as recognized by WWE).
 After Jimmy attempted to attack John Cena with Solo Sikoa on the October 20 episode of SmackDown, the hooded figure, a similar tactic that happened in SummerSlam, who pulled Jimmy, was revealed to be Jey.
 They brawled each other before Jey was given a fine by SmackDown General Manager Nick Aldis and was ejected from the arena along with Raw General Manager Adam Pearce.
 At Royal Rumble, on January 27, 2024, The Usos faced each other for the first time in the Royal Rumble match, with Jey and Jimmy being the first and second entrants respectively.

 On the February 19 episode of Raw, Jimmy cost Jey a match for the Intercontinental Championship and attacked him after the match.
 Fed up with his brother's actions, Jey challenged Jimmy to a match at WrestleMania XL on the March 11 episode of Raw, which Jimmy accepted on that week's SmackDown.
 At Night 1 of Wrestlemania XL, Jey defeated Jimmy after Jimmy had pretended to apologize to Jey for his actions, in which Jey initially accepted which led to the brothers hugging in the ring during the match before Jimmy superkicked Jey, deceiving him in the process and trying to win the match for himself, but being unsuccessful in doing so.
 On the following episode of SmackDown, Jimmy was exiled from The Bloodline once more after he was attacked by the debuting Tama Tonga, which would allow Jimmy to recover from his injury.